Matt182/study/README.md

 # study
-Repository of different study project something new
+here will be some study projects